Nek5000/NekDoc/source/tutorials/multi_rans.rst

    Input .rea/.re2 output name:
    bundle

-We finally obtain the ``bundle.re2`` file which contains the pin-wire bundle mesh for Nek5000 run.
+We finally obtain the ``bundle.re2`` file which contains the pin-wire bundle mesh in the *Nek5000* format.
 Boundary IDs are assigned by the ``wiremesher`` as:

- * 1 --> Fuel pin walls
+ * 1 --> Fuel pin, wire, and fillet walls
  * 2 --> Bundle hexagonal (outer) walls
+ * 3 --> Axial inlet surface
- * 3 & 4 --> Axial end surfaces
+ * 4 --> Axial outlet surface

 which are available in the ``.usr`` file in the ``BoundaryID`` array.
 Return and move the mesh file to the parent directory: